Slins-23/flutter-guitar-tuner/README.md

 #### iOS Version/Platform Channel

 Although flutter only has one dart codebase, I made my own custom plugin for this application, which uses a platform channel.

 Platform channels are programmed in native code.
 Since I only made the Java/Android version, the app has no functionality on iOS and does NOT work, as I still have to make the Objective-C/Swift version.
 Will implement this whenever I get back to this project.

+#### Web and desktop versions

+Make web and desktop versions of the applications.

+#### Rust + WebAssembly + Native JavaScript mobile framework

+Possibly learn Rust, WebAssembly and a JS mobile framework, such as React Native / Vue Native to recreate the application.

+I find Flutter not very flexible and pretty restrictive in its current state.
+I also dislike its widget system, since it's extremely hard on the eyes, not very readable, too much identation/nesting, state management is also quite confusing.

+It's not easy to make a very customized application with Flutter.

+That's where JavaScript would play its part, due to not being nearly as restrictive as Flutter, having more libraries for animation, community support, etc.

+Rust (or C++) would play its part in the backend, handling all the processing for the pitch detection behind the scenes.

+Not only would this application be very flexible, but very portable as well.

 #### String-by-string Tuner